ansdyi/ci4_laundry_multiuser/README.md

-# CodeIgniter 4 Application Starter For Studies or Reseach Only!!!
+# CodeIgniter 4 Application Starter For Studies or Reseach Purposes Only!!!
-# Laundry App With Multiuser Using CodeIgniter4 v.4.3.1 and Bootstrap AdminLTE v.3.2.0
+# Laundry Website with Multiuser using CodeIgniter4 v.4.3.1 and Bootstrap AdminLTE v.3.2.0

 ## What is CodeIgniter?